 Our funding strategy is to develop a diversified funding base, while providing protection against unexpected fluctuations.
 We aim to align sources of funding with their use.

 PCB, Barclaycard, Non-Core (retail) and Africa Banking activities are largely funded with customer deposits.
 The excess of the Investment Bank’s loans and advances over customer deposits is funded with long-term debt and equity.
-The Investment Bank does not rely on customer deposit funding from Retail and Business Banking, Corporate Banking, and Wealth and Investment Management.
+The Investment Bank does not rely on customer deposit funding from PCB.

 The Group maintains access to a variety of sources of wholesale funds in multiple currencies, including those available from money markets, repo markets and from term investors, across a variety of distribution channels and geographies.
 Barclays is an active participant in money markets, has direct access to US, European and Asian capital markets through our global investment banking operations and long-term investors through our global client base.
 As a result, wholesale funding is well diversified by product, investor, maturity, geography and currency.

 The Group expects to continue issuing public wholesale debt in 2016, in order to maintain a stable and diverse funding base by type, currency and distribution channel.

 Secured funding provides an alternative source of term liquidity for the Group balance sheet.